-(c) organises any exercise, movement, drill or other similar activity intending that the participants in such activity shall use...criminal force or violence, against any religious, racial, language or regional group or caste or community and such activity for any reason whatsoever causes or is likely to cause fear or alarm or a feeling of insecurity amongst members of such religious, racial, language or regional group or caste or community, shall be punished with imprisonment which may extend to three years, or with fine, or with

-503. Criminal intimidation.-

-Whoever threatens another with any injury to his person, reputation or property, or to the person or reputation of any one in whom that person is interested, with intent to cause alarm to that person, or to cause that person to do any act which he is not legally bound to do, or to omit to do any act which that person is legally entitled to do, as the means of avoiding the execution of such threat, commits criminal intimidation.

-- 351. (1) Whoever threatens another by any means, with any injury to his person, reputation or property, or to the person or reputation of any one in whom that person is interested, with intent to cause alarm to that person, or to cause that person to do any act which he is not legally bound to do, or to omit to do any act which that person is legally entitled to do, as the means of avoiding the execution of such threat, commits criminal intimidation. - (2) Whoever commits the offence of criminal intimidation shall be punished with

-imprisonment of either description for a term

-which may extend to two years, or with fine,

-or with both.
+- 196. (1) Whoever- (a) by words, either spoken or written, or by signs or by visible representations orthrough electronic communication or otherwise, promotes or attempts to promote, on grounds of religion, race, place of birth, residence, language, caste or community or any other whatsoever, disharmony or feelings of enmity, hatred or ill-will between different religious, racial, language or regional groups or castes or communities; - (c) organises any exercise, movement, drill or other similar activity intending that the participants in such activity shall use...criminal force or violence, against any religious, racial, language or regional group or caste or community and such activity for any reason whatsoever causes or is likely to cause fear or alarm or a feeling of insecurity amongst members of such religious, racial, language or regional group or caste or community, shall be punished with imprisonment which may extend to three years, or with fine, or with both.
+503. Criminal intimidation.- 351.
+(1) Whoever threatens another by any Whoever threatens another with any injury to means, with any injury to his person, his person, reputation or property, or to the reputation or property, or to the person or person or reputation of any one in whom that reputation of any one in whom that person is person is interested, with intent to cause alarm interested, with intent to cause alarm to that to that person, or to cause that person to do person, or to cause that person to do any act any act which he is not legally bound to do, or which he is not legally bound to do, or to omit to omit to do any act which that person is to do any act which that person is legally legally entitled to do, as the means of avoiding entitled to do, as the means of avoiding the the execution of such threat, commits criminal execution of such threat, commits criminal intimidation. intimidation.
+(2) Whoever commits the offence of criminal intimidation shall be punished with imprisonment of either description for a term which may extend to two years, or with fine, or with both.